Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 - the time generating the C++ code,
 - the size (LOC) of generated C++ code, measured by `cloc`.
 - the time building the C++ code in parallel, and
-- the time executing the built application with the configuration in Table II.
+- the time executing the built application with the configuration in Table II (upper part).

 The command we are using in this step is,